For Civic Responsibility and Good Governance

 The project works closely with local government officials, civil society organizations and citizens and aims to increase their capacity to mobilize communities to execute civic responsibility and promote good governance.
 CPA together with the Friedrich Naumann Foundation for Freedom (FNF) Sri Lanka has organized a series of awareness-raising programs aimed at empowering communities by educating them on the RTI Act.
 It’s been extremely hard to create enthusiasm among citizens to question the authorities”, says Lional Guruge of CPA.
 According to our partner, many Sri Lankans argue their basic needs were met and they don’t see the need for questions.
 And then there is the fear factor: “If we ask we may get in trouble”, the Senior Researcher of CPA echoes a popular sentiment.

 Initially CPA sent a total of 203 information requests to various public authorities.
 Of these,187 (92%) received responses whilst 16 (8%) did not.
-The detailed report was launched by the Outreach Capacity Building Team of the CPA last month and can be accessed here for further reading.
+The detailed report was launched by the Outreach Capacity Building Team of the CPA at the Government information department in September 2018 and can be accessed here for further reading.